Satish K. Tripathi: Career

 Tripathi led a strategic planning process for UB's international programs that has led to significant expansion of the university's international presence and the continued globalization of its three Western New York campuses.
 He signed a memorandum of understanding in 2005 with Indian Prime Minister Manmohan Singh to establish the Indo-U.S. Inter-University Collaborative Initiative in Higher Education and Research, which has led to a significant partnership between UB and Amrita University.
 UB's educational programs in Singapore, in partnership with the Singapore Institute of Management, also have experienced significant growth under Tripathi’s leadership.

-Tripathi was one of the principal creators of the UB 2020 long-range academic plan, and has led the university to achieve significant growth in research and scholarly activity, enhanced student quality and diversity, and an expanded international presence.
+Tripathi was one of the principal creators of the UB 2020 long-range academic plan.

 Within his first year as president, the university celebrated a number of major milestones, including the passage of the NYSUNY 2020 legislation that led to historic reforms for UB and the SUNY system of public higher education as a whole.
 Since Tripathi assumed the presidency in 2011, the university has also opened six major building projects on its three campuses—including the new $375 million building for the Jacobs School of Medicine and Biomedical Sciences on the Buffalo Niagara Medical Campus that is positioned as the hub of a thriving life sciences community in Buffalo—and celebrated a $40 million bequest that is the largest gift in university history.
-The university also received designation of a New York State Center of Excellence in Materials Informatics, positioning the university at the forefront of the rapidly expanding field of advanced materials.
+The university also received designation of a New York State Center of Excellence in Materials Informatics.

-A prolific scholar, Tripathi has made significant contributions to the field of computer science, publishing more than 200 scholarly papers, supervising more than 30 doctoral and postdoctoral students and serving on program committees of numerous international conferences.
+Tripathi has published more than 200 scholarly papers, supervised more than 30 doctoral and postdoctoral students and served on program committees of numerous international conferences.
 The former editor of several top-tier scientific journals, he is a founding editorial board member of IEEE Pervasive Computing.